mohdriyazs619/AI_idea/README.md

 # AI Duty Roster Generator

+## Summary
+Its purpose is to solve the problem of ports and logistics companies manually creating employee duty rosters, a process that takes hours.

 ## Problem
 Ports and logistics companies spend hours manually creating employee duty rosters.
 This often causes overtime, fatigue, and extra costs.